railz-ai/railz-connect/README.md

 Examples are also available in this repo.

-## Upgrading or changing Connect version
+## Upgrading or changing Accounting Data as a Service™ version

-Change the railz-connect version in the `package.json` to the desired version or upgrade to latest connect version with:
+Change the version in the `package.json` to the desired version or upgrade to latest connect version with:

 ```
 yarn add @railzai/railz-connect